-To save you the trouble, we've taken the best DAB radios in the country and rounded them up into a single unified list.
+However, the sheer variety of DAB radios available on the market right now can make finding the one that's right for you a real challenge.
+To save you the trouble, we've taken the best DAB radios in the country that we've had the opportunity to test ourselves and rounded them up into a single, unified list.

-So whether you're looking for a good digital radio for the kitchen, something for the bedside table, or a radio you can take on the go, we'll have the best option for you – whatever your budget.
-Here are the 5 best DAB radios available in the UK today.
+So whether you're looking for a decent-sounding digital radio for the kitchen, an alarm radio for your bedside table, or a portable radio you can take on the go, we'll have the best option for you – whatever your budget.
+Here are the best DAB radios available in the UK today.

-The Pure Evoke C-F6 marries modern connectivity options with old-school CD playback, and is just about the best stereo system you can buy today.
+The Pure Evoke C-F6 marries modern connectivity options with old-school CD playback, and is just about the best DAB radio and stereo system you can buy today.